Only an hour’s drive from Melbourne, Geelong is a fabulous waterside retreat where you can get away from the urban madness of the big city.

 6-8 Lambert Avenue, Newtown.

-Supatramp is a massive custom built indoor mega trampoline and activity complex.
+Bounce is a massive custom-built indoor mega trampoline and activity complex.

-Let the kids run wild on 70+ interconnected trampolines, dodgeball courts, an air-mat, dunking area, supa climb arena and five storey playground.
+Let the kids run wild on 50+ interconnected trampolines, dodgeball courts, an air-mat, dunking area, supa climb arena, and five-storey playground.

 There are a number of tables where parents can plug in and power up with free Wifi.